James P. Hoffa: Organizing successes

 Hoffa led a resurgence of the Teamsters resulting in a net increase of members in 2007, the first year of net growth in the union in nearly three decades.

 Significant organizing victories included more than 12,600 workers at UPS Freight, 9,000 mechanics at United Airlines, 22,000 school bus drivers at First Student/FirstGroup since 2006 under the union's Drive Up Standards campaign, 3,200 customer service representatives at America West Airlines, and nearly 900 crewmembers of Atlas Air, Inc. and Polar Air Cargo Worldwide.
 In 2009, more than 1,700 school bus workers employed at the Baumann transportation companies on Long Island joined the union.

-The organizing victory at UPS Freight was particularly noteworthy, because it is the former Overnite Transportation, which the union struggled to organize for many years.
+The organizing victory at UPS Freight was particularly noteworthy, because it is the former Overnite Transportation, which the union struggled to organize for many years and Ron Carey had ready to sign a contract, when Hoffa framed him and walked away from the organization effort.
 The campaign got a major boost when UPS purchased Overnite, and it became UPS Freight.

 "This [UPS Freight] is the largest organizing victory in the freight industry in 25 years.
 We were amazed that at the 90-day mark of our national campaign, 9,900 workers had signed cards.
 This shows the workers' commitment in joining a union that will give them a strong voice in the workplace."

 "We announced two goals for the Teamsters in 2008: To organize 40,000 workers and to elect Barack Obama President of the United States.
 I am proud to say that thanks to the hard work by so many in our union, the Teamsters delivered on both promises."